 Butternut Squash Curry (30 minutes)

-With a few good shortcuts, this healthy butternut squash curry can be on the table in 30 minutes for a perfect weeknight dinner.
+With a few good shortcuts, this flavor-packed butternut squash curry can be on the table in 30 minutes for a perfect weeknight dinner.
 Rich, creamy, spicy deliciousness.

-The dish is all about the sauce, made with tomato sauce, coconut milk, curry paste, curry powder, garlic, ginger, cayenne pepper and a dash of maple syrup.
+The star of the dish is a flavorful sauce, made with tomato sauce, coconut milk, curry paste, curry powder, garlic, ginger, cayenne pepper, and a dash of maple syrup.

 Coconut milk: Full-fat coconut milk gives the sauce rich and creamy texture.
 If you prefer a mellower sauce, add a bit more.
 For a stronger tomato flavor, add less.